 Is your former spouse failing to fulfill the child support obligations as they are stated in your divorce settlement agreement?
 Parents who are not receiving court-ordered support must retain a child support enforcement attorney to protect your child’s rights, before the arrearage (past amount owed) becomes overwhelming.

 Child support orders should be reviewed every few years, as circumstances for both the recipient parent and paying parent may change.
 It is important to remember that child support is actually the right of the child.
 Any time the court is asked to revisit a prior divorce order, they will base any decision on what is best for the child in question.
 When a parent can demonstrate a substantial change in circumstances, such as a significant income change or a child reaches the age of emancipation, it may be necessary to revisit and modify the child support order.

-KGG attorneys are always here for you, to help you determine or refine support obligations for your divorce.
+KGG attorneys are always here for you, to help you determine or refine child support obligations.
 We can also discuss your request for a modification or enforcement of support responsibilities.

 Speak with a NY and NJ child support attorney